 FSC & PEFC – What do these certifications mean?

-EE Olley are registered with both schemes to ensure ours customers are able to source timber products from legal & sustanable sources.
-Click HERE for certificate & schedule.
+EE Olley are registered with both schemes to ensure ours customers are able to source timber products from legal & sustainable sources.
+Click HERE for certificates.

 Forest Stewardship Council®

 - FSC is a global, not-for-profit organization dedicated to the promotion of responsible forest management worldwide.

 - It enables businesses and consumers to make informed choices about the forest products they buy, and create positive change by engaging the power of market dynamics.